You asked and we answered.

 3. What's the difference between a search committee and an interview panel?
 Search committees are typically involved in the early stages of the process.
 They provide input into the type and scope of search, desired qualifications, sources of potential applicants, and actively recruit potential applicants.
 In addition to conducting interviews, search committees often help plan campus visits and may also conduct reference checks.
 Interview panels are typically involved only at that stage--they participate in the interview and provide feedback on the applicant's performance.

 4. How is it determined if a search is internal, local, regional, or national?
 The scope of the search is determined based on what will most likely be needed to find and build a diverse pool of highly qualified candidates.
-In some cases that may be possible to do within the University (internal) or the Richmond community (local).
+In some cases that may be possible to do within the university (internal) or the Richmond community (local).
 For others, it may mean widening the scope to include recruiting across the mid-Atlantic region or even nationally.

 1. When can I enroll in the new plan?

-Our current focus is collecting feedback on the proposed policy.
 As we move closer to the enrollment opening date of January 1, 2018, more resources will be available to help you make the decision that is right for you and your career.
 These resources will include side-by-side plan comparisons, web resources, a new HR plan highlights brochure, group presentations and one-on-one consultation opportunities.

 2. What happens to my benefits if I switch?

-While the proposed policy enhances the leave program, other benefits - retirement, health insurance, workers comp, life insurance, etc. - will stay the same.
-If you opt into the new plan, you remain a state employee with the same retirement benefits, though exempt classified employees in the new plan will also have the option to switch to the VCU Optional Retirement Plan (ORP).
+While the policy enhances the leave program, other benefits - retirement, health insurance, workers comp, life insurance, etc. - will stay the same.
+If you opt into the new plan, you remain a state employee with the same retirement benefits, though some classified employees in the new plan will also have the option to switch to the VCU Optional Retirement Plan (ORP).

 3. If I stay classified during the enrollment period, will I have another opportunity to convert?